dempfi/typescript-jsx-as-dsl/README.md

 ### TypeScript JSX syntax as typed DSL

-This is an example repository for medium article.
+This is an example repository for an article.

 #### Run
 To run the example: